boots-edu/textbook/source/original/week10.md

 __Topic: Advanced __  __WebEz__  __Dynamic components__

 * So far\, we have looked at well defined html documents where we know the number and type of elements that our page will contain when we build the application\.
-* Sometimes\, we don’t\.
+* Sometimes\, we don't\.
   * A task list \(see WebEz\-Example in the WebEz Repository\)
   * Point of sale \(multiple items\)
 * We can dynamically add components to our page with addComponent\.
-So far we have only done this in the constructor\, but that doesn’t mean we can’t do it elsewhere\.
+So far we have only done this in the constructor\, but that doesn't mean we can't do it elsewhere\.
-* Let’s look at a simple data input screen for a point of sale system to see how this type of functionality works\.
+* Let's look at a simple data input screen for a point of sale system to see how this type of functionality works\.

 __Topic: Advanced __  __WebEz__  __Dynamic components__

-* Let’s start with some simple html
+* Let's start with some simple html
   * Some inputs that always appear
   * Some buttons that always appear
   * A counter that is always on the page\.